 Fall.
 Introduces basic concepts for conducting research in environmental health.
 The course takes place during the first half of the fall semester.
 Students will have opportunities to identify and/or refine potential culminating experience project topics.
-Students will also review: criteria for selection of a project topic, objectivity in science, research design issues, and use of the literature.
+Students will also review: criteria of their potential projects.
+Students will then have opportunities to develop, refine and apply their analytical and writing skills in the development of their culminating experience project proposal.
 Students will complete a brief plan for the steps in the development of their potential projects.
 Students will then have opportunities to develop, refine and apply their analytical and writing skills in the development of their culminating experience project proposal.
 Students will refine their research questions and/or project objectives, formulate plans for data management and analysis, and prepare and present their project proposal to departmental faculty for review, comment and approval.